SlicerDMRI/whitematteranalysis/doc/subject-specific tractography-parcellation.md

      wm_quality_control_tractography.py ./AnatomicalTracts/ ./QC-AnatomicalTracts
      ```

-      - A new folder “QC-AnatomicalTracts” is generated.
+      - A new folder “_QC-AnatomicalTracts_” is generated.
 Clicking on one of the HTML files, e.g. “view_left.html”, will open your browser to show all anatomical tracts (as displayed below).

           ![test image](../wma_small.jpg)

 ## 6. Fiber tract diffusion measurements

-This step computes diffusion measurements of the obtained fiber clusters and anatomical tracts and exports the measurements in CSV files.
+This step computes diffusion measurements of the fiber clusters and the anatomical tracts and exports the measurements in CSV files.

-   - Run fiber cluster measurements using “wm_diffusion_measurements.py”
+   - Run fiber cluster diffusion measurements using “**_wm_diffusion_measurements.py_**”

      This scripts reads vtk/vtp files in a folder and outputs multiple statistics of the diffusion data fields stored along the tracts.
 The FiberTractMeasurements module in 3D Slicer is needed to do the transformation.
 From your terminal, type the following commands (for left, right and commissural clusters separately):